zaidalhuda/Hands-On-Computer-Vision-Series-A-Practical-Learning-Journey/README.md

 </p>

 <!-- Enhanced welcome section -->
-Welcome to the **Hands-On Computer Vision Series** - a comprehensive, **beginner** guide with practicals designed for our students that teaches computer vision through practical hands-on learning.
+Welcome to the **Hands-On Computer Vision Series** - a comprehensive, **beginner** guide with practicals designed to teach computer vision through practical hands-on learning.

 🎓 **Perfect for Beginners**: These practicals are specifically designed for students who are just starting to learn computer vision.
 Each practical provides clear explanations and step-by-step guidance.
 The difficulty gradually increases, building your expertise from basic concepts to advanced applications.